JohnW876/gift-shack/TESTING.md

 Screenshots

-**13. As a site user, I want to be able to receive a confirmation email after I register for an account so that I can verify that I have registered successfully.**
+**18. As a shopper, I want to be able to view all items in my shopping cart so that I can easily see the total cost and the exact items I can expect to receive.**

 These user's needs are met via:
 * Page/Feature